jterrazz/fakenews-api/README.md

 ### Report

 A _Report_ is an abstract, **fact-centric** representation of pieces of information.
-Reports have no tone, stance, or rhetorical flavor—they are the neutral backbone we can link multiple articles to for analysis, emphasizing their reported nature as gathered information.
+Reports have no tone or rhetorical flavor—they are the neutral backbone we can link multiple articles to for analysis, emphasizing their reported nature as gathered information.

 ### Report Angle